 - A number of other profiles will appear as well.
 When all is said and done, your Profiles prefpane should look like this:

 - Shortly, an app called “Self Service” will show up on your computer and will open.
-At this point your computer will have most of the requirements, namely Eracent software license auditing, and privacy notice/login banner.
+At this point your computer will have most of the requirements, namely Crowdstrike, Eracent software license auditing, Full Disk Encryption enabled, screen saver lock and timeout, and the DOE privacy notice/login banner at the login screen.